Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 Turn 188- Journal,

 Turnip levelled again.
 Now it is five.
 I am not even three yet.
 I train every turn.
 I cast every turn.
 I battle almost all of the ferals which Turnip does.
 There is no good reason why I have not hit three yet.
-I am a Noble, we are supposed to level faster!
+I am a Noble, we are supposed to level quickly!

 Turn 211- Good Evening Journal,